Artur711/Cooksy/README.md

 In case api-key.txt file, you have to create account in https://spoonacular.com/food-api.
 After sign in, go to the profile tab.
 Copy api key in paste in to the file with prefix "apiKey=..." where in place "..." you paste your api key code.
-Can you register more one on spoonacular, because only free points is 150/day.
-In this case each of api keys put each in new line with each of them with prefix "apiKey=".
+You can register more one on spoonacular, because only free points is 150 per day.
+In this case each of api keys put each in new line with each of them with a prefix "apiKey=".

 ## Technology
 Project is created with: